cremedelakarim/flappy-bird/memory-bank/progress.md

 – Scoring system with current score and session high score display implemented.
 – Input handling refined for consistent tap/click/spacebar for game states.
 – Game Over screen enhanced with clearer score display and delayed restart.
 – Actual game assets (sprites and audio) integrated.
 Bird has flapping animation and sounds are played for flap, score, hit, and game over events.
+The wing sound now plays on every flap.
+– Pipe rendering improved: top pipes are inverted, all pipes connect visually to screen edges using dynamic `displayHeight` (preserving hitboxes), and pipe pair spacing is consistent, preventing overlaps.

 ## What's Left to Build
 Mostly complete: